posva/mocha-css/README.md

 style applied.

-You have to make sure to reset the `font` property on your visual test container. eg: If I apply the class `test-dom-container` to all of them, You'll have to add this CSS snippet:
+You have to make sure to reset the `font` property on your visual test container. eg: If you apply the class `test-dom-container` to all of them, You'll have to add this CSS snippet:

 ``` css